tdiesler/wildfly-camel/examples/camel-rest/README.md

 | DELETE | /example-camel-rest/rest/customer  | Deletes all customers |
 | DELETE | /example-camel-rest/rest/{id}  | Deletes a specific customer |

 You may be wondering why some paths are written as `/example-camel-rest/camel` and others as `/example-camel-rest/rest`.
 This example demonstrates two methods of implementing Camel REST consumers.
-Requests made to paths under `/example-camel-rest/camel` are handled by the Camel REST DSL and requests made to paths `/example-camel-rest/rest` are handled by the WildFly JAX-RS subsystem together with the CamelProxy.
+Requests made to paths under `/example-camel-rest/camel` are handled by the Camel REST DSL and requests made to paths `/example-camel-rest/rest` are handled by the EAP JAX-RS subsystem together with the CamelProxy.

 Testing Camel REST Consumers